Buffalo Bills interview Seahawks defensive coordinator Kris Richard for head coaching job

 - Seattle Times to cut newsroom jobs

-Rex Ryan was fired as Buffalo’s coach with the team at 7-8.
-The Bills finished 7-9.
-The team has also reported that it has interviewed Arizona offensive coordinator Harold Goodwin, Anthony Lynn, who was Buffalo’s offensive coordinator this year and served as interim coach after Ryan was fired and Carolina defensive coordinator Sean McDermott.
+Rex Ryan was fired as Buffalo’s coach with the team at 7-8 and having gone 15-16 in his two seasons with the team.

+The team has also reported that it has interviewed Arizona offensive coordinator Harold Goodwin, Anthony Lynn, who was Buffalo’s offensive coordinator this year and served as interim coach after Ryan was fired — Buffalo lost that game to finish 7-9 this season — and Carolina defensive coordinator Sean McDermott.

+Richard is not the only Seattle assistant interviewing for a head coaching job elsewhere.

 It is also expected the Seattle offensive line coach and assistant head coach Tom Cable will interview for the 49ers’ vacancy next week.

 The 49ers are also confirming interviews and it has been confirmed that Cable will interview on Jan.
 15, the day after the Seahawks play the Falcons on Saturday.
-The 49ers are looking for a head coaching replacement for Chip Kelly, who was fired after going 2-14 in his only season with the team
+The 49ers are looking for a head coaching replacement for Chip Kelly, who was fired after going 2-14 in his only season with the team.

 The 49ers will also interview two Seahawks’ execs for their vacant general manager job — Seattle co-directors of player personnel Trent Kirchner and Scott Fitterer.
 Each will interview on Monday, Jan.
 16. The 49ers are looking for a GM replacement for the fired Trent Baalke.